UWNetworksLab/ufo-management-server/README.md

 Our tests run on [Travis](https://travis-ci.org/) for every commit, push, and pull request automatically.
 To execute the tests locally before commit, perform the following:

  1. Ensure your environment is configured properly.
-Run `./setup.sh setup_tests` if not.
+Run `./setup.sh setup` if not.
  1. Execute the tests with your modified code.
-   * Run `./setup.sh run_tests` or
    * Run `python -m unittest discover -p "*_test.py"`

 ### Running the Server